wofsauge/IsaacDocs/docs/Room.md

     -- this code is current for Repentance as of Jan 2024, other versions might have different values local game = Game()

-    local function anyPlayerHasCollectible(collectible)
+    -- tainted lazarus is an interesting edge case where you flip between an active and inactive player -- the inactive player is not available in repentance's api -- if the inactive player picked up certain items (e.g. key pieces with lazarusshared tag) then calling HasCollectible w/ "false" on the active player will still return true
+    -- unfortunately, this doesn't work for all items that we care about (eucharist, book of virtues, act of contrition) -- repentogon's PlayerManager is able to check against the inactive player's items (via lazarussharedglobal tag) -- repentogon is recommended here if you're playing as tainted lazarus and want to make your numbers match what the game is calculating local function anyPlayerHasCollectible(collectible)
+      if REPENTOGON then
+        return PlayerManager.AnyoneHasCollectible(collectible)
+      else
         for i = 0, game:GetNumPlayers() - 1 do
           local player = game:GetPlayer(i)

           if player:HasCollectible(collectible, false) then
             return true
           end
         end

         return false
       end
+    end

-    local function anyPlayerHasTrinket(trinket)
+    -- the same tainted lazarus + repentogon logic applies to trinkets (rosary bead) local function anyPlayerHasTrinket(trinket)
+      if REPENTOGON then
+        return PlayerManager.AnyoneHasTrinket(trinket)
+      else
         for i = 0, game:GetNumPlayers() - 1 do
           local player = game:GetPlayer(i)

           if player:HasTrinket(trinket, false) then
             return true
           end
         end

         return false
+      end
     end

     local function getDevilAngelRoomChance()